Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Grilling fish on the gas grill

 The gas grill offers a convenient and efficient way to grill fish, but it requires a few specific techniques to achieve the best results.
-In this chapter, we'll look at how to cook fish perfectly on the gas grill.
+In this chapter, we’ll cover how to perfectly prepare fish on the gas grill.

-Position closer to the outer edge of the grill surface:
+Position rather at the outer edge of the grilling surface:

-Fish is more sensitive to direct heat than meat, so it is advisable to place it on the outer edge of the grill surface.
+Fish is more sensitive to direct heat than meat, so it’s advisable to place it at the outer edge of the grill surface.
 This prevents the fish from drying out or burning too quickly.
-By placing it in an indirect heat zone, it will be cooked evenly without becoming too dry.
+By placing it in an indirect heat zone, it cooks evenly without becoming too dry.

-Turn carefully with a spatula or grill spatula (do not use grill tongs):
+Flip carefully with a spatula or grill spatula (do not use tongs):

-Care must be taken when turning the fish on the gas grill to prevent it from falling apart or sticking.
-Use a spatula or barbecue spatula instead of barbecue tongs as these reduce the risk of breaking the fish.
-A good grill spatula with a thin and flexible blade makes it easier to turn and lift the fish.
+When flipping fish on the gas grill, be careful to avoid breaking or sticking.
+Use a spatula or grill spatula instead of tongs, as these reduce the risk of the fish breaking.
+A good grill spatula with a thin and flexible blade makes flipping and lifting the fish easier.

 Set a low temperature between 100 and 175 degrees:

-A low to medium temperature of 100 to 175 degrees Celsius is ideal for grilling fish on a gas grill.
-This enables slow and gentle cooking, keeping the fish juicy and tender.
-The exact temperature depends on the thickness of the fish and the desired cooking level.
+For grilling fish on a gas grill, a low to medium temperature of 100 to 175 degrees Celsius is ideal.
+This allows for slow and gentle cooking, keeping the fish juicy and tender.
+The exact temperature depends on the thickness of the fish and the desired doneness.

-Grilling fish on a charcoal grill gives the fish a delicious smoky flavor and a wonderful texture.
-Here are some important tips to ensure your fish is grilled to perfection.
+Grilling fish on a charcoal grill gives it a delicious smoky flavor and wonderful texture.
+Here are some important tips to ensure your fish is grilled perfectly.

-Position the grill at a greater distance above the embers than for meat:
+Position the grate further above the coals than for meat:

-Fish requires a gentler heat than meat when grilling on a charcoal grill.
-Therefore, position the grill at a greater distance above the embers to avoid excessive heat.
-This also helps to prevent the fish from burning quickly and gives it enough time to cook evenly.
+Fish needs gentler heat than meat when grilling on a charcoal grill.
+Position the grate further above the coals to avoid excessive heat.
+This also helps prevent the fish from burning quickly and gives it enough time to cook evenly.

 Grill basket recommended:

-To prevent the fish from falling or sticking between the grates, the use of a grill basket is recommended.
-A grill basket provides a safe and stable surface for the fish and allows easy turning during grilling.
-Make sure the grill basket is large enough to hold the fish without overlapping so that it is grilled evenly.
+To prevent the fish from falling through the grates or sticking, using a grill basket is recommended.
+A grill basket provides a secure and stable surface for the fish and makes flipping it during grilling easy.
+Make sure the grill basket is large enough to hold the fish without overlapping so it cooks evenly.

-If you want to prepare your fish even more gently and aromatically, smoking it in a smoker is an excellent option.
-Smoking gives the fish an intense smoky aroma and keeps it particularly juicy.
-It is best to use wood chips or pellets that match your desired flavor, such as beech, cherry or hickory.
+If you want to prepare your fish even more gently and with more flavor, smoking it in a smoker is an excellent option.
+Smoking gives the fish an intense smoky aroma and keeps it especially juicy.
+It's best to use wood chips or pellets that match your desired flavor, such as beech, cherry, or hickory.

 Grilling fish in aluminum foil